How to print on the same line in Python

 print("\nRace finished!")

-- The player's position is advanced by a random amount using
+- The player’s position advances by a random amount using

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your app, handling the heavy lifting so you can focus on your idea.
+Replit Agent writes the code, tests for errors, and deploys your app from a simple description.
+It handles the entire workflow for you.
 Start building with Replit.